Transportation Survey

 The SDSU Transportation Survey gathers data to help improve transportation services and inform SDSU’s Climate Action Planning.
 We need your help, and your voice matters.

 We would like your input.
-The survey is expected to take less than 10 minutes and can be accessed from a mobile device.
-Participants will have the option to be entered into a drawing for a chance to win one of 40 $50 gift cards.
+The survey is expected to take less than 5 minutes and can be accessed from a mobile device.
+Participants will have the option to be entered into a drawing for a chance to win one of three AirPods Max headphones (or equivalent value at the SDSU Bookstore).
+AirPods Max come in five colors (based on Bookstore availability).
+A color-matched Smart Case is also included.
+Winners may choose to claim a gift card of equivalent value for the SDSU Bookstore in lieu of the Airpod Max headphones.

 *If you are a student employee, please take the student survey*